 set right a capsized boat and clear it of water.

-Change of clothes, sunscreen, hat with brim, water shoes, (bring
+Change of clothes, sunscreen, hat with brim, water shoes, or extra close toed running shoes for in the boat (bring

 sandals as last resort), and towel.
 Note: Shoes will get

 can either bring a lunch or go out during your one hour